stendarr/elo-ranking/README.md

 # Usage

 ## Filename
 You can either enter the filename when prompted or hard-code it in the source.
 You can enter the filename without the `.txt` suffix.
+If you're feeling particularly cool you can pass the filename as a commandline argument:
+`python3 elo.py test_list`

 ## File Format
 You can use this script on any text list in the following format: